arnhemcr/financial/README.md

 ## Package transaction

 This package represents a financial transaction as an instance of type Transaction.
-A transaction is the transfer of an amount of currency from one account (this account) to another (other account).
+A transaction is the transfer of an amount of currency from one account to another.
-The transfer happens on a date and has a description or memo.
+The transfer takes place on a date and described by a memo.
+A statement and its transactions belong to an account, which is known as this account.

 This package offers: